Pastels

 Overview

-Includes a brief history with advantages of the medium.
+Includes a brief history of the advantages of the medium.

 History of Pastels